mercadolibre/chico/README.md

 #### 3. Update and invoque the new theme elements

 a.
-Update mobile-theme.scss and ui-theme.scss with the name of your new theme (1.b).
+Open mobile-theme.scss or ui-theme.scss (depending of wich framework you've been working at).
+Both files are inside de src/mobile/css or src/ui/scc folders
+b.
+Once there, update the name of the variable file with the one you've created.
+If you've change de boxes component, simply change the _boxes-variables-ml to _boxes-variables-yourThemeName.

 ## Tests
 You can run our tests in your browser: